Plumsail/helpdesk-docs/Online/Configuration Guide/Widget.rst

 Adding widget to SharePoint site
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+First of all, you need to install Plumsail HelpDesk Widget from `SharePoint App store <https://store.office.com/en-us/app.aspx?assetid=WA104380769&sourcecorrid=764978a8-0233-4b42-b2e4-7724d130dcf5&searchapppos=0&ui=en-US&rs=en-US&ad=US&appredirect=false&canaryguid=c737b959d79b439bb20bebb5befabc00&reviewedAssetRating=5&AuthType=1&username=liljastanislavskaya%40gmail.com&fromAR=1>`_.
+After installing Widget from App store, all users will be automatically autorized through SharePoint.

+Then move to Site Contents and find a newly downloaded app.
+Open it and click ‘Activate’.

-Navigate to e-mail settings using navbar.
+After that navigate to e-mail settings using navbar.

 |EmailSettings|